Garbii1/LLM-application-chatbot/README.md

-# 🤖 Simple Chatbot with Python, Hugging Face, and Flask
+# 🤖 My Simple Chatbot with Python, Hugging Face, and Flask

-Welcome to your hands-on project for building a chatbot using open-source Large Language Models (LLMs) from Hugging Face!
-This guide will walk you through both a command-line chatbot and a web-based chatbot application.
+This is a personal project where I explored building a chatbot using open-source Large Language Models (LLMs) from Hugging Face.
+My goal was to learn how to create both a command-line chatbot and a web-based chatbot application, and to document my process and key takeaways here.

 ---

 ## 🚀 Project Overview

-- **Part 1:** Command-Line Chatbot (Python)
+- Command-Line Chatbot (Python)
-- **Part 2:** Web Application Integration (Flask + JavaScript)
+- Web Application Integration (Flask + JavaScript)

-> _Based on the "Create Simple Chatbot with Open Source LLMs using Python and Hugging Face" lab from [cognitiveclass.ai](https://cognitiveclass.ai)._

 ---

-## 🎯 Learning Outcomes
+## 🎯 What I Learned

-- Understand chatbot components: Transformer, LLM, Tokenizer
+- The components of a chatbot: Transformer, LLM, Tokenizer
-- Use an open-source LLM from Hugging Face Hub
+- How to use an open-source LLM from Hugging Face Hub
-- Program a simple chatbot in Python
+- Programming a simple chatbot in Python
-- Set up a Flask backend server
+- Setting up a Flask backend server
-- Integrate the chatbot into a web application
+- Integrating the chatbot into a web application

 ---

 # 🟦 Part 1: Building a Command-Line Chatbot

 ### 1.1.
 Prerequisites

 - Python 3
 - `pip` and `virtualenv`